nasermirzaei89/nasermirzaei89.github.io/_posts/2020-03-07-deadlocks-in-golang.md

 Source codes with deadlock occurrence compile and build successfully, but panics in runtime.

-So, care when you use channels (and also sync package), and write good tests to trap deadlocks before deployment.
+So, care when you use channels (and sync package), and write good tests to trap deadlocks before deployment.

 :sparkles: _[Gridlock](https://en.wikipedia.org/wiki/Gridlock) image is from [Wikipedia](https://wikipedia.org/)_